 Optimise storage using iMyFone Umate

-As you've probably guessed by now, there are many ways to expand the storage of your iPhone when you start running low, but some methods may take quite a long time.
-However, there are a myriad of third-party apps available that'll make the process simpler and quicker.
+If the free tips above aren't for you, there are a myriad of third-party apps available that'll make the process simpler and quicker.
 One of those apps is iMyFone Umate, an app for Mac and Windows that can free up a huge amount of space on your iPhone.

-Simply plug your iPhone in, run the initial scan and the app will tell you how much free space you could potentially gain by clearing out temporary files, junk files, backing up and deleting photos, deleting large files and lastly, showcasing your entire app collection in one place for easy deletion of multiple apps.
+Plug in your iPhone and run a scan.
+The app will tell you how much free space you could potentially gain by clearing out temporary and junk files, backing up photos and deleting large files, then showcases your app collection for rapid (but selective) deletion.

 You can grab a trial of iMyFone Umate for free, or you can pay $19.95 (around £15) for the full app.